Kaezon/go-registry/README.md

 # go-registry

-## A thread-safe generic registry type for Go applications
+## A thread-safe generic registry interface for Go applications

 Because adding a registry pattern to each project can result in a lot of code duplication, I decided to write a basic registry that could handle being used across multiple goroutines.